 **See form for further instructions, read carefully**

-Students cannot petition to return unless they have been out of school for a minimum of three semesters.
+Students cannot return to Florida Atlantic University unless they have been out of school for a minimum of three semesters.
 Reinstatement Petitions are reviewed ONCE per semester, deadlines for submission are posted on the petition form along with specific instructions.
+Student should begin the petition process in the term prior to requested return semester.
 Failure to comply with these instructions will result in a denied petition or petition that is not reviewed.

-Reinstatement Petitions are reviewed by a committee comprised of the program coordinator of the student’s major, the Director of Advising, and the Retention advisor.
+Reinstatement Petitions are reviewed by a committee comprised of the Program Coordinator of the student’s major, the Director of Advising Services, and the Retention advisor.

 Late Withdrawal Petition + Instructor Memorandum